Allison Corry, MHA, MBA, FACHE

 2. Tell us more about your specific job responsibilities in your company/hospital/organization:

-At Ernst & Young (EY), I am responsible for managing and delivering consulting projects helping clients improve the health of their supply chain and operations.
-This includes understanding the organization’s technology tools, people, governance, and operational processes.
-Our work is often designed around assessing/analyzing/quantifying recommendations, improving speed to market of implementation, delivering and managing transformational change, establishing cost savings VAT programs, and improving the overall working environment of our clients.
+At Ernst & Young (EY), I am part of team of professionals who deliver transformational consulting projects to help clients improve the health of their supply chain and operations.
+This includes understanding the organization’s technology tools and how they use them, the people performing key supply chain tasks, governance structures, productivity metrics, and operational processes.
+Our work is often designed around assessing/analyzing/quantifying recommendations, improving speed to market of implementation, delivering and managing transformational change, establishing cost savings or increasing value, and improving the overall working environment of our clients.
+Our clients can be health providers, payers, life sciences manufacturers, or federal health agencies.
+My favorite area is perioperative or procedural areas supply chain where we get to work with preference card data, scheduling, case cart operations, and the logistics around SPD.

 3. How many years have you been in your current role; how many years in supply chain?

-I have been at Ernst & Young for six months and have been in healthcare supply chain since 2004.
+I have been at Ernst & Young since 2015, and in healthcare supply chain since 2004.

 4. What aspect of your job do you like best?